chebeno/fifa-worldcup-data-platform/readme.md

 AI/BI Dashboards · MLflow - 2026 predictions       ← UC6
 ```

-**A deliberate architecture boundary**: ADF orchestrates and journals the entire Bronze ingestion; Databricks is reserved exclusively for transformations from Silver onward.
+**A deliberate architecture boundary**: ADF orchestrates and journals the entire Staging ingestion; Databricks is reserved exclusively for transformations from Silver onward.
 No cluster ever spins up to ingest a CSV.

 ---